TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ![Payload function tests](./media/payload-test.png)

-If you are happy with yout payload function, click **Save**.
-All incoming messages will now be decoded using your function.
+If you are happy with the output of your payload function, click **Save**.
+All incoming messages will now be decoded using these payload functions.
 You can see if this worked by going back to the device page and looking at the messages.
 The payload will now be logged in its decoded form.

 ![Decoded payloads](./media/decoded-payloads.png)